Suvarnabhumi Airport: Airport terminal

 Costing an estimated 155 billion baht (US$5 billion), the airport has three parallel runways (60 m wide, 4,000 m and 3,700 m long) and two parallel taxiways to accommodate simultaneous departures and arrivals.

 The main passenger terminal building, with a capacity of handling 76 flight operations per hour, co-locates the international and domestic terminals, though assigning them to different parts of the concourse.
 In the initial phase of construction, it was capable of handling 45 million passengers and three million tonnes of cargo per year.
 The airport's main passenger terminal was, at the time of construction, the world's largest passenger terminal ever constructed in one phase at 563000 m2.
 The airport air-traffic control tower was the tallest in the world at 135 m from 2006 to 2014.

-From the opening of Suvarnabhumi in 2006 to early 2017, eight people had fallen to their deaths from upper-floor walkways, prompting the airport to spend 33 million baht in 2013 building glass barriers to prevent people from falling and/or taking their lives.